phpactor/phpactor/doc/vim-plugin.md

 " Goto definition of class or class member under the cursor nmap <Leader>o :call phpactor#GotoDefinition()<CR>

-" Show breif information about the symbol under the cursor nmap <Leader>K :call phpactor#Hover()<CR>
+" Show brief information about the symbol under the cursor nmap <Leader>K :call phpactor#Hover()<CR>

 " Transform the classes in the current file